Microtubule: Microtubule-associated proteins (MAPs)

 MAPs have been shown to play a crucial role in the regulation of microtubule dynamics in-vivo.
 The rates of microtubule polymerization, depolymerization, and catastrophe vary depending on which microtubule-associated proteins (MAPs) are present.
 The originally identified MAPs from brain tissue can be classified into two groups based on their molecular weight.
 This first class comprises MAPs with a molecular weight below 55-62 kDa, and are called τ (tau) proteins.
 In-vitro, tau proteins have been shown to directly bind microtubules, promote nucleation and prevent disassembly, and to induce the formation of parallel arrays.
 Additionally, tau proteins have also been shown to stabilize microtubules in axons and have been implicated in Alzheimer's disease.
 The second class is composed of MAPs with a molecular weight of 200-1000 kDa, of which there are four known types: MAP-1, MAP-2, MAP-3 and MAP-4.
 MAP-1 proteins consists of a set of three different proteins: A, B and C. The C protein plays an important role in the retrograde transport of vesicles and is also known as cytoplasmic dynein.
 MAP-2 proteins are located in the dendrites and in the body of neurons, where they bind with other cytoskeletal filaments.
 The MAP-4 proteins are found in the majority of cells and stabilize microtubules.
 In addition to MAPs that have a stabilizing effect on microtubule structure, other MAPs can have a destabilizing effect either by cleaving or by inducing depolymerization of microtubules.
 Three proteins called katanin, spastin, and fidgetin have been observed to regulate the number and length of microtubules via their destabilizing activities.
-Furthermore, KIAA1211L is predicted to be localized to the microtubules.
+Furthermore, CRACD-like protein is predicted to be localized to the microtubules.